Sona Build Guide by SwelteringMuffin

 The remaining points are put in the Resolve tree, this will grant you alot more healing and safety.

-We choose 10 Adaptive Force (10 AP) in the second row because it's another flat amount (level 1), the armor and MR are not as valuable (about half the amount) and should probably never be taken on any champion even when playing tanks/bruisers.
+We choose 9 Adaptive Force (9 AP) in the second row because it's another flat amount (level 1), the armor and MR are not as valuable (about a third amount less).

-We choose 15-90 HP scaling based on level in the third row because the break even point is at level 6-7 and becomes more than twice as valuable than the armor and MR options.
+We choose 15-90 HP scaling based on level in the third row, the break even point is at level 8 and 10.
+It becomes almost twice as valuable as the armor and MR options.
 Choose the armor or MR option when against 4-5 AD or AP champions respectively to have a safer early game.

 So what Summoner Spells do I pick?